 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 LetsGetChecked is a health diagnostics company where people can buy at-home health tests.
-There is a wide range of health checks available, from COVID-19 tests to thyroid function tests.
+Here, our editor shares their experience with this service.

 LetsGetChecked is a diagnostic company with over 350 employees.
 Founded in Dublin, Ireland, in 2014, it launched in the United States in 2017.